Index of Puppet APIs

 - Delete Puppet Server’s pool of JRuby instances.

 Use the Razor API to provision bare-metal machines.
-For detailed information and the Razor API endpoints, see Razor API Reference.
+For detailed information and the Razor API endpoints, see the Razor API reference.

 Use the Forge API to get information about modules and users on the Puppet Forge.
 Using the Forge API, you can write scripts and tools that interact with the Forge website.
 For detailed information and Forge API endpoints, see Puppet Forge API.